heppilko/ParticlePhysics-simulation-and-analysis/README.md

 An simple analysis of the Z -> mu+ mu- events is included as a python script and as a jupyter notebook in the Examples directory
 - you will need to install scikit-hep (https://scikit-hep.org), this is most easily done in a conda environment.

-To analyses the events previously produced, from the Examples directory try:
+To analyse the events produced in the previous steps, change directory to the Examples directory and try:
 ```ruby
 python analysis_python.py
 ```